The period after a divorce isn’t just a time for emotional recovery – it’s a time for financial recovery, too.

 Open your own checking and savings account at a local or online bank.
 You may want to consider a credit union that offers competitive interest rates and other financial products.
 These additional products could help you when you are ready to apply for new credit.

 As a woman, you may want to ensure that you’ve first taken care of any legal changes to return to your maiden name before opening these accounts.
-That also means having the right photo identification to verify that new name you want to use.
+That also means having the right photo identification to verify the new name you want to use.

-5. Focus on paying bills on-time
+5. Focus on paying bills on time

 Before you look at accessing any new credit, start with smaller actions that can have a big positive impact.
 One of these actions is to pay your existing bills on time, every month.
 These bills might include a mortgage or rent payment, utility bills, cell phone bill, and any loan repayments for things like student debt, credit cards, or vehicle loans.